Maria Stuarda: Revivals in the 20th century and beyond

 The opera has been given in a variety of European and North American locations in recent times, which begin to increasingly establish it as part of the standard repertoire.
 A production which was noted as "no longer a display piece for rival divas, nor does it maintain the simplistic view that the opera presents Mary as noble victim and Elizabeth as vengeful monster [but] here, the rival queens are both profoundly tragic, complex figures", was given by English Touring Opera in 2005 and Maria Stuarda was presented at both the Teater Vanemuine in Estonia and Pacific Opera in Victoria, B.C. during the 2011/12 season.
 Between 1 January 2011 and 31 December 2013, the opera has seen 86 performances of 18 productions in 16 cities, according to Operabase.

 Other US companies have presented some or all of the "Three Donizetti Queens" operas.
 Among them has been the Dallas Opera with both Anna Bolena and Maria Stuarda to date.
 The Minnesota Opera staged all three between 2009 and 2012.
 In April 2012, the Houston Grand Opera presented the Minnesota Opera's production of the work, but casting mezzo-soprano Joyce DiDonato in the title role.
 (A mezzo singing the role is not uncommon today, as has been noted below.)
 She had sung the role of Elisabetta in Geneva in 2005 and, when the Metropolitan Opera gave Maria Stuarda in January/February 2013, it also starred DiDonato as Maria.
 As with Anna Bolena, which preceded it in 2011, this was the company's first staging of the work.

-Welsh National Opera presented all three of Donizetti's "Queens" operas throughout the UK from September to November 2013 This historic season was premiered in Cardiff then toured to venues in England and Wales in 2013.
+Welsh National Opera presented all three of Donizetti's "Queens" operas throughout the UK from September to November 2013.
+This historic season was premiered in Cardiff then toured to venues in England and Wales in 2013.

 Roles

 The casting of Maria and Elisabetta

 Originally the roles of Maria and Elisabetta were written for sopranos.
 However, given the precedent of Malibran singing the role of Maria, many modern-day productions, dating from the late 1950s onwards, cast a mezzo-soprano as either Maria or Elisabetta.
 The role of Maria was written for Giuseppina Ronzi de Begnis, who sang the soprano roles of Donna Anna, in Don Giovanni, and Norma but also the mezzo-soprano role of Rosina, in The Barber of Seville.

 After the King of Naples banned the opera when it was in rehearsal, it became Buondelmonte with one or other of the queens (probably Elisabetta) turned into the tenor title-role and de Begnis singing a role called Bianca.
-Malibran (who sang Norma but also Leonore and Cenerentola and had a range of g-e) then decided that she wanted to sing Maria Stuarda, which she did until it was banned again.
+Malibran (who sang Norma but also Leonore and Cenerentola and had a range of G3-E6) then decided that she wanted to sing Maria Stuarda, which she did until it was banned again.
 It was performed for a time subsequently in "sanitised" form and was eventually revived in 1958, still sanitised.